How do I setup call and SMS text message monitoring on Android devices?

-You can activate or deactivate calls and SMS monitoring on your Family Portal and go into your child’s tab and choose Rules > Calls and SMS.
+You can activate or deactivate calls and SMS monitoring on your Family Portal: go into your child’s tab and choose Rules > Calls and SMS.
 If you set “Enable Calls and SMS Text Message Monitoring” to YES, Qustodio will start monitoring calls and text messages.
 Also, Blocking Rules will appear as shown below and you will have the option to block all incoming calls, all outgoing calls, all incoming text messages or set a specific rule for an individual phone number.

 How can I view the calls and SMS text messages?

 Calls and messaging details will appear in the Activity Timeline and Social Activity tabs.
 If no calls or text messages have been sent or received, you won’t see any updates in the activity timeline or social activity tabs.
 Blocked calls and messages will also appear in the activity timeline.

 What happens on the phone when I set blocking rules?

 - Incoming Calls & SMS: There is no notification to the user when a blocked incoming call or SMS is received.
 The SMS or call is intercepted by Qustodio and any notifications about the call or SMS will be deleted.
 However it is important to note that the caller may still be able to leave a voice message.
 Information about the call or SMS will be reported on the Activity Timeline.